Distributed Antenna System (DAS) in Australia

 Improved Battery Life

-Following on from the above, if your phone doesn’t have to yell as loud it is able to conserve battery life, you may have noticed before when you have a weak signal on a bushwalk or the like your battery will deteriorate fairly rapidly.
+Following on from the above, if your phone doesn’t have to yell as loud, it is able to conserve battery life.
+You may have noticed before when you have a weak signal on a bushwalk or in areas of poor signal, your battery will quickly run low.

 What are the Australian standards for a Distributed Antenna System?

 The Australian Distributed Antenna System MCF Specification provides for the minimum specifications required to deploy a Distributed Antenna System acceptable to the operators, however, it does leave open opportunities to go above and beyond, particularly in forward planning to create a future proof system ready for 5G and other upgrade paths.
-There is a lot of confusion in the industry around how Distributed Antenna System will support 5G, we have provided a dedicated article on the topic for consideration.
+There is a lot of confusion (and misinformation) in the industry around how the various kinds of Distributed Antenna Systems will support 5G, so we have provided a dedicated article on the topic for consideration.

-Installation best practise does receive some input from the MCF, but these also fall under more broad telecommunications cabling standards and installation practises.
+Installation best practices receive some input from the MCF, but these also fall under broader telecommunications cabling standards and installation practices.